Fiat Currency¶

 Unlike commodity money such as gold or silver coins, fiat currency has no inherent use or value beyond its function as money.

-Kublai Khan's Jiaochao: Made from mulberry bark with intricate designs and calligraphy, these notes were issued in denominations from one to ten thousand units.
+In the late 1200s, Mongolian Emperor Kublai Khan -- grandson of Genghis Khan -- made paper money the dominant form of currency.
+Khan's paper money was called Jiaochao ("exchange note"), made from mulberry bark and decorated with intricate designs and calligraphy.
+It was issued in denominations from one to ten thousand units.
 Security features included watermarks and serial numbers.
-To address counterfeiting, the notes bore the warning: "Counterfeiters will be decapitated."
+To address counterfeiting, the notes bore an unmistakable warning: "Counterfeiters will be decapitated."

 The Universal Failure Pattern¶